-5.4.5.2 VMA dosage requirement for the remediation of slump flow loss
+5.3.5.2 VMA dosage requirement for the remediation of slump flow loss

-Table 5.3 and Figure 5.5 document the optimum dosages of VMA for the remediation of slump loss due to elevated temperatures.
-At the temperature of 83 $^{\circ}$ F (28 $^{\circ}$ C), the three selected slump flow mixtures did not require any adjustment in their initial VMA dosage in attaining a similar fresh performance to those of the control temperature.
-At the temperature of 96 and 109 $^{\circ}$ F (36 and 43 $^{\circ}$ C), the matrices made with 20, 25 and 28 inches (508, 635, and 711 mm) slump flow required 0, 25 and 40%, and 0, 50 and 80% augmentation of the optimum dosage of VMA, respectively, when compared to that of the control temperature.
+Table 5.3 and Figure 5.5 display the optimum dosages of VMA for the remediation of slump loss due to elevated temperatures.
+At the temperature of 83 °F (28 °C), the three selected slump flow mixtures did not required any adjustment in their initial VMA dosage in attaining similar fresh performance to those of the control temperature.
+At the temperature of 96 and 109 °F (36 and 43 °C), the matrices made with 20, 25 and 28 inches (508, 635, and 711 mm) slump flow required 0, 25, and 40%, and 0, 50, and 80% augmentation of the dosage of VMA, respectively, when compared to that of the control temperature.

-As alluded to earlier, the viscosity modifying admixture was mainly used in SCC to increase its viscosity and stability.
-Despite the high demand for HRWRA, the increase in $SSAm_t$ was sufficiently effective in thickening of the paste, resulting in a higher viscosity ( $T{50}$ time between 2 and 5 seconds) and a higher VSI (0 or 1) of the trial self-consolidating concretes.
-On the other hand, the increase in SSAmt for the mixtures made of 25 and 28 inches (635 and 711 mm) slump flows was not enough to repair the destabilized viscosity and reduced stability induced by the higher dosage requirement of HRWRA.
-The additional VMA used in these mixtures helped the viscosity and stability to revert to their acceptable levels.
+The viscosity modifying admixture is mainly used to increase the plastic viscosity and stability of self-consolidating concrete.
+In hot temperatures, the increase in SSAp was effective in thickening the paste, resulting in a higher plastic viscosity (T{50} time between 2 and 5 seconds) and a higher VSI (0 or 1) of fresh self-consolidating concretes.
+This was the case for the selected matrices made with 20 inches (508 mm) of slump flow.
+However, in the case of mixtures made for 25 and 28 inches (635 and 711 mm) of slump flows; the increase in SSAp was insufficient to restore the reduced plastic viscosity and dynamic stability generated by the higher dosage of HRWRA.
+The additional VMA used in these mixtures helped the viscosity and stability to revert back to their acceptable levels.